adler-j/huest/README.md

     >>> density = huest.density('Bone, Cortical (ICRP)', hu_value, energies, spectrum)
     1.5922416669281303

-The full list of supported materials can be aquired from `xraylib`:
+The full list of supported materials can be acquired from `xraylib`:

     >>> import xraylib
     >>> xraylib.GetCompoundDataNISTList()